adi09deshpande/leadflowAI/README.md

 - saved sequence emails are reused when available
 - individual sequence emails can be sent through Resend
 - sent status is saved immediately after Resend accepts the email
-- delivered status is updated by the Resend webhook and appears in the Email page without a manual reload
+- delivered status is updated by the Resend webhook and appears in the Email page without a manual reload (open, click, bounce, and complaint tracking require a verified custom domain and can be added later)

 ### CRM Dashboard and Analytics